Our Made-to-Order Apocalypse

 These days the human race is getting a pretty good run for its money.
 The Covid19 pandemic has flooded the world we thought we knew with desperation, grief and denial.
 However appalling it may seem though, this disaster is a blessing in disguise.
 It is revolution.
 It is revelation.
 It is an apocalypse made to order for us, a turning point.
 Camus put it like this: “What’s true of all evils in the world is true of plague as well.
 It helps men to rise above themselves”.

-While it represents an unprecedented challenge for humanity – whether it be cracking open the immensely complicated task of vaccinating over 7.5 billion people worldwide or simply attending the everyday task of caring for kids we love, reassuring them of a promising future in what is now a gone world – this crisis offers numerous opportunities to shift the course of history.
+While it represents an unprecedented challenge for humanity – whether it be cracking open the immensely complicated task of vaccinating over 7.5 billion people worldwide or simply attending the everyday task of caring for kids we love, reassuring them of a promising future in what now seems like a gone world – this crisis offers numerous opportunities to shift the course of history.
 It does beg the question, however, of how willing we are to do so.
 Is the human race too stupid to save itself?